zeraye/blog/content/posts/tiny-go-docker.md

 ### Preface

-In this article I want to show you, how to build smaller and more secure Docker images for Golang.
-I won't only show how to do this, but more importantly why.
+In this article, I want to show you how to build smaller and more secure Docker images for Golang.
+I'll not only show how to do this, but more importantly why.
 I want to emphasize one obvious and crucial thing.
 This article **won't make your images secure**.
-Security isn't one time thing.
-It's your responsibility to handle vunerabilities inside code and it's dependenciecs.
-It will help by reducing potentntial vunerabilities in the base image and applying some best practices for building Docker image for Golang.
+Security isn't a one-time thing.
+It's your responsibility to handle vulnerabilities in your code and its dependenciecs.
+It will help by reducing potential vulnerabilities in the base image and applying some best practices for building Docker images for Golang.

 ### Code

 I used `github.com/google/uuid` library to have some dependency.
-We will need it later.
+We'll need it later.

 `main.go`